Overview

 Worked example

-node/examples/llm_chat/ is the canonical end-to-end flow: llm_actor.py implements a chat actor whose chat handler is a @runner.continuation (capture → await runner.llm(...) → store the response and emit an event), with module-level chat / chat__resume entrypoints and a callback router using runner.handle_runner_result. start_all.sh boots a validator plus a runner with API keys and drives a conversation.
+In a full source checkout, the LLM chat example is the canonical end-to-end flow:llm_actor.py implements a chat actor whose chat handler is a @runner.continuation (capture → await runner.llm(...) → store the response and emit an event), with module-level chat / chat__resume entrypoints and a callback router using runner.handle_runner_result.
+Its helper script boots a validator plus a runner with API keys and drives a conversation.

 Timeline of one job